laravel-workflow/laravel-workflow.github.io/docs/defining-workflows/starting-workflows.md

 ```

 Once a workflow has been started, it will be executed asynchronously by a queue worker.
 The `start()` method returns immediately and does not block the current request.

+You can also pass data to the workflow via the `start()` method.
+Any data you pass in will be sent to the workflow's `execute()` method.